Political positions of Newt Gingrich: Space exploration

 Gingrich is a lifelong astronautics enthusiast; he initially became fascinated with the United States/Soviet Union space race when he was a teenager.
 As of 2010, he serves on the National Space Society Board of Governors.

 Gingrich is an advocate of space exploration technology, and has stated that the United States should place more emphasis on realizing landmark achievements in space exploration.
-He has been a vocal critic of NASA, which he has described as too bureaucratic, inefficient, and no longer able to foster ambitious projects such as the 1969 moon landing.
+He has been a vocal critic of NASA, which he has described as too bureaucratic, inefficient, and no longer able to foster ambitious projects such as the 1969 Moon landing.
 He has cited the building of the International Space Station as an example of a program that developed too slowly and was too expensive and the Space Launch System as a pork barrel project.
 Gingrich advocates greater reliance on the private sector and recommends incentivizing innovation through tax credits and by allocating 10 percent of the Nasa budget for prizes.
 He also supports initiating federally regulated commercial launch services.
 According to Gingrich, these changes would allow NASA to focus on advanced technological development and exploratory research.
 Gingrich's vision for the future of American space programs includes further solar system exploration, space travel for consumers and a sustained civilization beyond earth.
 He got the nickname of Newt Skywalker for his ideas.

-Gingrich advocates the formation of a permanent manned lunar base by 2020, the presumed end of his 2nd presidential term, and has tried to introduce legislation in 1981, the Northwest Ordinance for Space, that would enable the moon colony to become the 51st state upon reaching a population of 13,000 residents.
+Gingrich advocated the formation of a permanent crewed lunar base by 2020, the presumed end of his 2nd presidential term, and tried to introduce legislation in 1981, the Northwest Ordinance for Space, that would have enabled the Moon colony to become the 51st state upon reaching a population of 13,000 residents.
 The colony concept was called an "ambitious goal" by Neil deGrasse Tyson who criticized its reliance on the private sector which Tyson describes as unwilling to solely fund such exploratory efforts.
 Tyson went on to explain that public/private efforts such as NASA partnering with private companies is already happening.